 Mike grew up in a near Southwest suburb of Chicago as the eldest of five siblings.
 He attended St. Laurence High School.
-Mike currently resides in the Bucktown neighborhood of Chicago with his wife Becky, a pediatric physical therapist, their two children and their dog and bunny.
+Mike currently resides in the Bucktown neighborhood of Chicago with his wife Becky, a pediatric physical therapist, and their three children.

 - The John Marshall Law School, J.D.
 2008, cum laude

 - Saint Joseph’s College, B.A. and B.S.
 2005, summa cum laude